Laurent Binet

 How many books has Laurent Binet written?

-Laurent Binet has written 4 books excluding contributions to anthologies.
+Laurent Binet has written 4 books.
 All of his books are Standalone Novels.